Skip to content

 PlayZX

 PlayZX is an Android application that lets you select from thousands of Sinclair ZX Spectrum games and play them through the headphone jack to load them onto your Speccy.
 You can also select your local (on the device) files, convert them to sound files, and then play them.
-This way you can load games for not only the ZX Spectrum micro but also a few other retro computers that have a compatible audio jack.
+This way, you can load games for the ZX Spectrum micro and a few other retro computers with a compatible audio jack.

-The application works with a large database of games (over 12,000 titles!) and is able to search for each game on the web.
-It does that in the background - you simply select a game you want to "play" and within a few seconds the image should be found, downloaded, converted to a sound file, and then played through the audio output on your device.
+The application works with a large database of games (over 12,000 titles!) and can search for each game online.
+It does that in the background – you select a game you want to “play,” and within a few seconds, the image should be found, downloaded, converted to a sound file, and then played through the audio output on your device.

 In particular, it can decode and play files for Amstrad computers (extension CDT), Sinclair ZX81 (extension P), and MSX computers (extension TSX, added by Israel Mula "Imulilla" - thanks!)